19 Best Things to Do in Morioka: See, Eat, and Shop Your Way Through Iwate's Capital City

 Morioka Hachimangu Shrine

-The shrine is also the heart of one of Morioka's celebrated events: the Morioka Aki Matsuri (Morioka Spring Festival).
-During the festival, a grand Omikoshi (portable shrine) procession weaves through the neighborhood, creating a vibrant and festive atmosphere for the community to unite and express their love for their hometown.
-Although the original Morioka Hachimangu structures were lost to a natural disaster in 1884, the beautifully reconstructed red torii gate and the lavish main hall stand today as awe-inspiring symbols of resilience and devotion.
-Visiting Morioka Hachimangu offers a unique glimpse into the spiritual heritage of Morioka, making it a must-see for those seeking to connect with the city's sacred roots.
+The shrine is also the heart of the Morioka Aki Matsuri, where a grand Omikoshi (portable shrine) procession fills the streets with energy and tradition.
+Though the original structures were lost to disaster in 1884, the striking red torii gate and ornate main hall stand as enduring symbols of resilience and devotion.

 -